wenc13/Semantic-Object-Reconstruction/README.md

 This is the source code of paper: Semantic Object Reconstruction via Casual Handheld Scanning

 INSTALLATION:
-The code was developed under VS2012.
+The code was developed on VS2015.

 CONTACT (feel free to contact me): cheng.wen.bupthu@gmail.com